Castle an Dinas… a magnificent Iron Age hillfort in Cornwall

 A 20th century wolfram mine had a significant impact on Castle-an-Dinas, such as platforms cut into the prehistoric ramparts to carry an aerial ropeway known as a ‘blondin’ to transport skips of ore from the mine on the northern side of the hill to the processing works on the south.
 Within the enclosed central there are obvious places where recent human activity has disturbed the surface.
 The so-called “dew pond” marshy area may even hide a mining shaft sunk in the very middle of the hillfort within the past 100 years.

-Despite continuous activity on this hilltop for the past two thousand years, this is still one of the most impressive and important archaeological sites in the county.
+Despite continuous activity on this hilltop for the past two thousand years, this is still one of the most impressive and important archaeological sites in Cornwall.

 Visit Castle an Dinas